'This system is doomed’: Doctors, nurses sound off in NBC News coronavirus survey

 One doctor, who works at a rural health clinic in Virginia, said that clinics are increasingly being asked to fill the gap and send their PPE supplies to hospitals, where the need is greater.

-“There simply isn’t enough stock,” said the doctor, who spoke to NBC News on condition of anonymity.
+“There simply isn’t enough stock,” said the doctor, who spoke on the condition of anonymity.
 “We have no N-95s or gowns.
 We have limited surgical masks.”

 “This is a nationwide problem, even on the private side,” he added.
 “No clinic in this country, or hospital for that matter, is going to have enough equipment.”